Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_07_virtual_models/guide.fr-fr.md

 ## Model DSL

-When you request a LLM generation through our unified endpoint, you can provide in the OpenAI-compliant `model` field a model DSL query instead of a hardcoded model name.
+When you request an LLM generation through our unified endpoint, you can provide in the OpenAI-compliant `model` field a model DSL query instead of a hardcoded model name.

 These queries are divided into three parts: tag, ranker, and condition: